Buky-js/Weather-Dashboard/README.md

 * When user clicks on a city in the search history, he is again presented with current and future conditions for that city

 ## URLs
+The URL of the deployed application is: https://buky-js.github.io/Weather-Dashboard/ The URL of the GitHub repository containing the code is: https://github.com/Buky-js/Weather-Dashboard

 ## Technologies used
 HTML, Bootstrap, CSS, Jquery, Javascript